gboehl/dynare/doc/manual/source/the-model-file.rst

 .. _AIM website: http://www.federalreserve.gov/Pubs/oss/oss4/aimindex.html

 .. rubric:: Footnotes

+.. [#feol] A ``.mod`` file must have lines that end with a line feed character,
+           which is not commonly visible in text editors.
+Files created on Windows and Unix-based systems have always conformed to this requirement, as have files created on OS X and macOS.
+Files created on old, pre-OS X Macs used carriage returns as end of line characters.
+If you get a Dynare parsing error of the form ``ERROR:
+           <<mod file>>: line 1, cols 341-347: syntax error,...`` and there's
+           more than one line in your ``.mod`` file, know that it uses the carriage return as an end of line character.
+To get more helpful error messages, the carriage returns should be changed to line feeds.

 .. [#f1] Note that arbitrary MATLAB or Octave expressions can be put
          in a ``.mod`` file, but those expressions have to be on